 While you tattoo, it’s normal to wipe away excess ink.
-However, when you’re doing a color tattoo, wiping darker ink into an area that’s already filled with a lighter color can stain it, since the skin is still open.
+However, when you’re doing a color tattoo, wiping darker colors into an area that’s already filled with a lighter shade can stain it, since the skin is still open.
 If you drag dark blue ink over an area that you’ve just tattooed a light yellow color, the dark blue will stain the yellow.
 This is what makes a color look “muddy.”

-This is why you want to apply colors from darkest to lightest.
+To avoid the “muddy” look, make sure to apply colors from darkest to lightest.
 If you wipe some yellow over dark blue or black, it won’t show up because the darker color will overpower the lighter pigment.

 If you’re using the same needle for multiple ink colors, make sure to clean out the needle in your water between each color.
 Use two rinsing cups.

 White is such a light color that any water left in the cartridge after rinsing the needle will dilute it and make it hard to see in the skin.
 To make sure the white ink turns out bright, it’s best to use a new cartridge.

 If you have a specific color in mind but don’t have that ink color from a supplier on hand, you can mix the color on your own.

 For example, you could pre-mix colors in an ink cap or mix colors in the tube by dipping into a cap of red ink and then into a cap of blue ink to make a purple color as you go.

 There’s pros and cons to each of these methods.
 When you mix ink in the cap, it uses more ink, but your color will be consistent.
 If you mix in the tube, you might save ink, but you need to know what you’re doing.
 If you use the wrong amounts of each ink you’re mixing, then the color won’t be consistent in your tattoo.